Object-Oriented Programming

 How we work

-Step 1: read the assignment rubric twice and identify the autograder harness (JUnit 5, plain main-method assertions, or a course-specific test driver).
-Step 2: sketch the class diagram on paper before writing code, with arrows showing inheritance, composition, and dependency injection.
-Step 3: write the public API first with JavaDoc on every method listing time complexity, space complexity, and the invariant the method preserves.
+Step 1: read the assignment rubric twice and identify the grading harness (JUnit 5, plain main-method assertions, or the course autograder).
+Step 2: sketch the class diagram before writing code, with arrows for inheritance, composition, and dependency injection.
+Step 3: write the public API first with JavaDoc on every method stating time complexity, space complexity, and the invariant it preserves.

-Step 4: implement using Google Java Style Guide formatting (4-space indent, 100-char lines, K&R braces, Javadoc on every public method).
-Step 5: write JUnit 5 cases covering empty input, single element, capacity-1 resize, duplicate keys, and adversarial inputs that trigger worst-case behavior.
-Step 6: run the staff autograder format locally and confirm zero failures before delivery.
+Step 4: implement in Google Java Style Guide formatting (4-space indent, 100-char lines, K&R braces).
+Step 5: write JUnit 5 cases for empty input, single element, capacity-1 resize, duplicate keys, and adversarial inputs that trigger worst-case behavior.
+Step 6: run the autograder format locally and confirm zero failures before delivery.

-Complex assignments include a 1-page design document explaining the tradeoffs considered.
+Assignments above 200 lines include a 1-page design document covering the tradeoffs considered.

 What you receive

-Every Java delivery ships with the .java source files in the package structure your course expects, JUnit 5 test files matching the autograder format (Gradescope, JUnit Runner, or staff-driver), a SOLUTION.md with the design rationale and Big-O analysis per method, and a CHECKLIST.md mapping each rubric item to where it is satisfied in the code.
-For assignments exceeding 200 lines, the bundle adds a UML class diagram (PlantUML source plus rendered PNG) and a 5-bullet oral-defense brief covering the 3 most likely TA questions about your design.
+Every Java delivery ships with the .java source files in the package structure your course expects, JUnit 5 test files matching the grading harness format, a SOLUTION.md with the design rationale and Big-O analysis per method, and a CHECKLIST.md mapping each rubric item to where the code satisfies it.
+For assignments above 200 lines, the bundle adds a UML class diagram (PlantUML source plus rendered PNG) and a 5-bullet oral-defense brief covering the 3 questions a grader is most likely to ask about your design.

 Advanced Topics